HOW TO MASTER YOUR SOCIAL MEDIA CONTENT CREATION in 2026

 Create a Business Account

-Create Hashtag Lists
+Create Hashtag Lists and Leverage Keywords

 Have different hashtag lists on standby that are geared towards specific content you post about.
 Look to others in your industry and to those industries your target audience hangs out and see what hashtags they regularly use.
+SEO keywords also play a role on Instagram and Pinterest.
+Include strategic keywords that your audience may be searching for within your captions and content.

 Create and Engage